03 Mar 2022

 An important introductory note: Although this article is primarily focused on “working mothers,” we honour the fact that this term can represent a wide range of gender identities and family situations, and that the intersectionality of race, socioeconomic status, and LGBTQ+ identity compound the challenges of balancing employment and caregiving.
 We also recognize that in addition to children, people provide care for elderly family members and loved ones with disabilities.
 We write from our own experience as cis-gendered, white working mothers with male partners and welcome additional perspectives from colleagues, clients, and community members about their lived experiences.
 Because we believe what is good for working mothers is good for all of society, we offer these ideas.

 Introduction: What’s at Stake

 As we enter the third year of this pandemic, 1.1 million women have left the workforce.
 They have not yet returned.
-While the January jobs numbers were promising overall, the data is disappointing when analyzed for gender: 27 times more men joined the labor force in January 2022 than women.
-The numbers are even more alarming for women of color (National Women’s Law Center).
+While the January jobs numbers were promising overall, the data is disappointing when analysed for gender: 27 times more men joined the labour force in January 2022 than women.
+The numbers are even more alarming for women of colour (National Women’s Law Center).